RayleighsJeans/ProgTestLibrary/microsoft/interviewLoop/notesDesing.md

     What is this company in? - Startup exploring ideas to design fridge, or an already established fridge company Kids = which age group is referred to her or I can define the user segments?
     Where is the refrigerator being used (household/school/daycare)? - Household

     Assumption: I am assuming Fridge's basic function is to freeze meats/ice cream/veggies etc and store food for a longer period.
 It also allows people to chill drinks.
-  >> User group & Use case:
+  >> User group & Use case
     - Infant/toddlers (0-3) -
       the kids are on breast milk/formula or just beginning to eat food, but the parents are feeding them.
 They are not yet ready to reach the refrigerator to grab a bite.
 However, we could define the fridge focused on kids in this age group's needs and how parents fulfill them.
     - School Age (6-12) -
       kids in this group are more likely to get food from the refrigerator, seeing my nephew & niece reach for junk food over healthy food, I believe this fridge could shape their nutritional needs.
     - Parents/relatives -
       they are the customer and will also be the primary users of the refrigerator.
 Given the above user groups, I would like to focus on one user segment for kids - i.e school age.
 Let me know if you'd like me to focus on another segment? - No, school-age is fine.
-  >> Pain points:
+  >> Pain points
     When kids reach the refrigerator, 9 out 10 times pick unhealthy snacks over healthy food Parents often worry about kids pulling the food out and dropping glass bowls which could seriously injure kids Given the current situation where - Parents & kids work from home - it has increasingly become difficult for parents to track kids eating schedules and how much nutrition has gone in a day